Public Health Summer Institute 2020

 Dr. Trevor Hancock is a public health physician, health promotion consultant and recently (July 2018) retired Professor and Senior Scholar at the School of Public Health and Social Policy at the University of Victoria.
 His main areas of interest are population health promotion, healthy cities and communities, public health, healthy public policy, environment and health, healthy and ‘green’ hospitals, health policy and planning, and health futurism.

 He has a long-standing interest in the relationship between health and the natural and built environment.
-For four years Trevor led a Canadian Public Health Association workgroup that has resulted in a comprehensive Discussion Paper on the ecological determinants health (May 2015).
-He has been a member of the Canadian Council on the Social Determinants of Health, a member of the Board of the Child and Nature Alliance of Canada from 2010 to 2015, and has recently established a new, Victoria–based NGO, Conversations for a One Planet Region. .
-He co-founded both the Canadian Association of Physicians for the Environment & the Canadian Coalition for Green Health Care, and in the 1980’s was the first leader of the Green Party in both Canada and Ontario.
+For four years Trevor led a Canadian Public Health Association workgroup that has resulted in a comprehensive Discussion Paper on the ecological determinants health (May 2015). he has been a member of the Canadian Council on the Social Determinants of Health, a member of the Board of the Child and Nature Alliance of Canada from 2010 to 2015, and is currently on the Advisory Council of the Arts and Health Network Canada.
+Trevor is the Vice-President of the Board of BC Healthy Communities, co-founded both the Canadian Association of Physicians for the Environment & the Canadian Coalition for Green Health Care, and in the 1980’s Trevor was the first leader of the Green Party in both Canada and Ontario.

 In 2015 Trevor was awarded Honourary Fellowship in the UK’s Faculty of Public Health for his contributions to public health, and in 2017 he was awarded the Defries Medal – the Association’s highest honour – by the Canadian Public Health Association.